-The 8680i can be configured for WiFi networks using EZConfig Cloud for Scanning.
+The 8680i can be configured for WiFi networks using EZConfig for Scanning.

-- 1. See Reset the Factory Defaults on page 173 to install the EZConfig software. - 2.
-Use your interface cable to connect the 8680i to your PC and open EZConfig. - 3.
-Select the Scan Data Window tab, then the Create WiFi Bar Code tab. - 4.
-Access the WiFi settings on your PC. - 5.
-When your WiFi list appears, select the network to which you want to connect the 8680i and click on Properties. - 6.
-Use the information shown for the IPv4 address, the IPv4 DNS servers, and the network name to fill in the EConfig screen.
+- 1. Open EZConfig for Scanning after connecting via Bluetooth (page 19.) - 2.
+Select the Scan Data Window tab, then the Create WiFi Bar Code tab. - 3.
+Access the WiFi settings on your PC. - 4.
+When your WiFi list appears, select the network to which you want to connect the 8680i and click on Properties.

+5. Use the information shown for the IPv4 address, the IPv4 DNS servers, and the network name to fill in the EConfig screen.